israelcoin/Isracoin/doc/build-msw.md

 Dependencies
 ------------
-To build Dogecoin for Windows, there are number of libraries you need to download separately and build.
+To build Isracoin for Windows, there are number of libraries you need to download separately and build.
 Note that, for those used to a Linux/UNIX background, the search paths for include files is not the conventional UNIX directories, see http://www.mingw.org/wiki/IncludePathHOWTO for more details.
 Library files can be placed